seanjyu/CS5008_Research_Paper/README.md

 This algorithm makes use of the similarity of the minimum spanning tree and the optimal tour.
 The minimum spanning tree (MST) is a set of edges with the minimum weight that can connect all nodes in a graph.
 The difference between a tree and a tour is that a tree cannot have any cycles.
 Therefore, if the MST was a line adding a single edge to a MST and it would become the minimum tour.
 However, in a lot of cases it is not that simple.
 The issue is that in a minimum spanning tree there maybe a lot of nodes with an odd number of edges.
 On the other hand, in a tour all nodes have an even number of edges since each node can only be visited once.

 The Christofides-Serdyukov algorithm<sup>10</sup> solves this by first finding the minimum spanning tree, then grouping all the odd degree nodes in a subgraph.
 Since the original graph is fully connected, the weights between all the odd degrees are known.
 A minimum weight perfect matching algorithm can be applied to the subgraph.
-The perfect matching means that each node will have one edge but the whole graph will have an even number of edges as proved by the handshake lemma.
+The perfect matching means that each node will have one edge but the whole graph will have an even number of edges by the handshake lemma.
 These edges are added back to the minimum spanning tree resulting in each node having an even degree.
 Note this resulting graph is a multi graph since the result from the perfect matching could include edges from the minimum spanning tree.
 An Eulerian tour algorithm can be applied to the graph since it has an even number of edges at each node.
 An Eulerian circuit is a path in which every edge is visited exactly once.
 However, in the TSP requires that each edge can only be used once.
 Therefore to convert the Eulerian circuit to a tour, the circuit is traversed and if a node has already been visited, then a new edge is created.
 Because the basis of the tour is a MST the total cost is generally lower and in some cases the optimal tour can be found.

 The complexity of this algorithm is derived from the implementations of the sub algorithms.
 Namely, the algorithm used to find the MST, the algorithm to perform the minimum weight perfect matching and the algorithm to find the Eulerian tour.
 However, typically the matching algorithm has the highest time complexity.
 For example, the blossom algorithm has a complexity of $\mathcal{O}(En^{2})$ where $E$ is the number of edges and a space complexity of $\mathcal{O}(n^{2})$.<sup>11</sup>